 Safe Kids Clark County meets on the third Tuesday of the month and has shifted to meeting every other month, with a break during the summer months.

 Next meeting will be at 10:00am on Tuesday, November 19, 2024 on Teams.
-Link to the meeting will be provided closer to the meeting.
+Click here to join the meeting on Teams.
 All are welcomed!

-Interested in what was discussed at their May 21 meeting?
-Click here to read the minutes.
+Interested in what was discussed at their May and September meetings?

 Safe Kids Clark County activities